Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Additional Details

 \subsection{Training details}

-We employ reinforcement finetuning on the synthesis datasets.
-Following Deepseek-R1, we employ GRPO with a format reward function to optimize the model to output the thinking process within <think>...</think>.
+We employ reinforcement finetuning (RFT) on the synthesis datasets with 3900 images by reinforcement learning framework verl.
+Following Deepseek-R1, we employ GRPO with a format reward function to optimize the model to output the thinking process within ``\texttt{<think>...</think>}".
 Training is performed on 8×H100 GPUs for 15 epochs with a global batch size of 128 and a learning rate of $1\times10^{-6}$, and a rollout number of 8.